Teachers celebrate cafeteria workers

 “We really appreciate the cafeteria workers,” Mangone said.

-During a staff meeting Wednesday, Mary Murnighan asked fellow teachers to join her for a mini parade for the cafeteria workers Thursday as they distributed food.
+During a staff meeting, Mary Murnighan asked fellow teachers to join her for a mini parade for the cafeteria workers as they distributed food.

 “Our cafeteria workers are feeding about 400 children every day,” Murnighan said.
 “We wanted to thank them in person but from a safe distance.”